tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows the final screen of the wizard that will allow you to review and finish the new user setup.](images/finishnewuser.png "Finish new user setup")

     >**Note**: This account will be important in future tasks.
 Make a note of the username and password you create.
-When setting the password, uncheck the box **User must change password at next logon**.
+When setting the password, uncheck the box **User must change password at the next logon**.

 4. In Active Directory Users and Computers, right-click on the new user account object and select **Add to a group**.